tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The focus of the LTE-EPC model is on the NAS Active state, which corresponds to EMM Registered, ECM connected, and RRC connected.
 Because of this, the following simplifications are made:

  - EMM and ECM are not modeled explicitly; instead, the NAS entity at the UE will interact directy with the EpcHelper to perfom actions that are equivalent (with gross simplifications) to taking the UE to the states EMM Connected and ECM Connected;
- - each UE supports at most one PLMN and one CSG ID, which are passed to the RRC to perform  cell selection in idle mode, following in a simplified way what specified in [TS36304]_;

  - the NAS also takes care of multiplexing uplink data packets coming from the upper layers into the appropriate EPS bearer by using the Traffic Flow Template classifier (TftClassifier).
 (NB: this is currently in the RRC, but it is better to move it to the NAS).

+- the NAS does not support PLMN and CSG selection

-- the NAS does *not* support any location update/paging procedure in idle mode
+- the NAS does not support any location update/paging procedure in idle mode